pariangolchin/MMNET_TEAM10_2015/README.txt

 		refreshTime:	[integer]
-			It is the time (in sec) that the system waits to collect data from different users before start to build the user's profiles and the merged profile.
+			It is the time (in sec) that the system waits to collect data from different users before start building the user's profiles and the merged profile.
-			We suggested to use short times (eg 10 sec) if the screen is positioned in a place where people pass quickly (eg: shop window), longer time (eg 60 sec) if the screen is positioned in a place where people usually stand (eg: bus-stop, train plattforms, ...).
+			We suggest to use short times (eg 10 sec) if the screen is positioned in a place where people pass quickly (eg: shop window), longer time (eg 60 sec) if the screen is positioned in a place where people usually stand (eg: bus-stop, train platforms, ...).

 		rulesFile:	[filename]
-			Is the file that represent the tree.
+			Is the file that represents the tree.

 		considerBusinessValue:	[true|false]
-			If it is setted to "true", after selecting the compatible advertisments the system will pick one randomy but consider the probability to chose as linear function of the buisinessValues associated to each selected avertisments.
-If it setted to "false", it will use a uniform distribution probability.
+			If it is setted to "true", after selecting the compatible advertisements the system will pick one randomly but consider the probability to choose a linear function of the buisinessValues associated to each selected avertisement.
+If it is setted to "false", it will use a uniform distribution probability.

 		maxLevelToCheck:	[integer]
 			It is the max level the algorithm will check to find an absolute highest score value in the node of the tree.
-			Lower it is, more specific the concepts will be.
+			Lower it is, more specific will be the concepts.

 		webPageAdressRoot:	[string]
 			It is the root of html files.
 Use just "." if you don't want to access data through web-server, otherwise put the url of root (eg: "http://127.0.0.1/ADV/").

 		webPageImageFolder:	[string]
-			It is the folder with multimedia files, reffer to webPageAdressRoot (eg: "/images/")
+			It is the folder with image files, refer to webPageAdressRoot (eg: "/images/")

 		webServerFolder:	[string]
 			It is the absolute path of root ON THE FILE SYSTEM (software will use this folder